AviBoter/MailService/app/README.md

 1 - open Terminal and run 'npm install' in app folder to install all aws-sdk required libraries.

-2 - Run  'cdk bootstrp'
+2 - Run  'cdk bootstrp' to provisions 'CDKToolkit' stack.

-3 - Run  'cdk deploy'
+3 - Run  'cdk deploy' to deploy your app.

 4 - choose 2 numbers (num1 & num2) and run: